mroyme/dogstatsd-local/README.md

 ### Pretty

+'Pretty' is the default format.
 When writing a metric such as:

 ```bash
 $ printf "namespace.metric:1|c|#test" | nc -cu  localhost 8125